 How do I sign up to volunteer?
 Fill out the volunteer application.
 Then, make an appointment to meet Lee Stein, Volunteer Manager, for a brief interview.
 At your interview, you’ll get a short tour of the pantry, go over any available opportunities, get answers to your questions, and decide on a schedule.
-Our operating hours are Wednesdays from 9 am.
-To 12:30 p.m. so any interviewing will occur outside our distribution hours.
+Our operating hours are Wednesdays from 9 am. to 12:30 p.m. and the 2nd Tuesday of every month from 6 to 8 p.m. so any interviewing will occur outside our distribution hours.
 If our schedule conflicts with yours, please check out our “Unique Volunteering Opportunities.”

 May I schedule a group?
 Yes!
 We invite groups to work for a day at the pantry, or other pantry-related events.
 If a group wishes to work here on the pantry floor, we require groups to be limited to 10 individuals.
 For school our scouting groups, we ask that minors be at least 10 years of age, and accompanied by 1 adult for every 5 children.

 What should we wear?
 Regularly-scheduled volunteers are given a complimentary IPCFP t-shirt!
 Otherwise, all volunteers should wear comfortable, safe clothing (closed-toed shoes) that may get messy.
 Please refrain from any offensive writing on shirts, hats, etc.

 Do we need to bring anything?
 No. Bring as little as possible.
 Snacks and coffee/drinks are provided through our kitchen.

 Is there parking available?
 Free parking is available on Grace Street.
 Keeler Avenue is zoned, however the alderman allows regular parking during pantry distribution hours–only!
 Do not park in the alley behind the church as those spaces are reserved for our drivers and regular church and pantry paid staff members.